 This is a 4-part series on women winemakers who are making waves in Italy not only for producing award-winning wines in a traditionally male-dominated field but also for their visionary efforts in sustainable viticulture and investment in the cultural heritage of their territories.
 Let’s raise our glasses and toast to their continued success!

 Meet Elisabetta Foradori of Azienda Agricola Foradori

-Though Elisabetta Foradori was “born among the vines”, the celebrated winemaker admits she didn’t originally intend to pursue a career in viticulture.
+Although Elisabetta Foradori was “born among the vines,” the celebrated winemaker admits she didn’t originally intend to pursue a career in viticulture.
 It was a sense of duty that initially drove her to take over the family’s estate in Trentino after her father’s unexpected passing.
-At 20-years-old, she enrolled into the San Michele all’Adige wine school and made her first vintage for the family’s winery in 1984.
+At 20 years old, she enrolled in the San Michele all’Adige wine school and made her first vintage for the family’s winery in 1984.

-An ancient grape genetically related to Pinot Noir and Syrah, Teroldego had mostly been used to make thin, commercial wines but Elisabetta saw greater potential in the grape.
-She gradually replaced the high-yielding clones with massale cuttings of the estate’s oldest vines and then patiently trained the new plantings to grow in the French-guyot style, a practice suited to Trentino’s cooler climate and widely adopted in the world’s most prestigious wine growing areas.
+An ancient grape genetically related to Pinot Noir and Syrah, Teroldego had mostly been used to make thin, commercial wines.
+Elisabetta, however, saw greater potential in the grape.
+She gradually replaced the high-yielding clones with massale cuttings of the estate’s oldest vines and then patiently trained the new plantings to grow in the French-guyot style; a practice suited to Trentino’s cooler climate and widely adopted in the world’s most prestigious wine-growing areas.
 She also introduced organic farming on the estate.

 The Teroldego grapes flourished and the cantina Foradori began to be known for rich, complex wines that matched its dramatic Alpine setting.